-US Senate nears vote on bill to end 40-day government shutdown
+US Senate reaches deal to end 40-day government shutdown

 - list 4 of 4US government shutdown enters 40th day: How is it affecting Americans?

-Senator Angus King, who led the talks, told reporters that the Democrats backing the legislation felt the shutdown has gone on long enough, according to The Hill.
+Senator Angus King, who led the talks, told reporters that the Democrats backing the legislation felt the shutdown has gone on long enough.

 When asked if he was confident that there would be enough votes to pass the bill, he said: “That’s certainly what it looks like.”